danielfrg/terraform-cloudera/README.md

 Follow the multiple prompts and on `Specify hosts for your CDH cluster installation` click on `Currently Managed Hosts (X)` and all your nodes should already be connected.

+### Kerberos

+For CDH the kerberos server is installed in the server node and connected from the other nodes.

+Two principals are created:

+- `centos@ANACONDA.COM` - PW: `centos`
+- `cloudera-scm/admin@ANACONDA.COM` - PW: `cloudera`

+After terraform finishes you can ssh into any node and `kinit` as the `centos` user.

+Use the `cloudera-scm` user and follow the Cloudera Manager to finish setting up the CDH cluster with Kerberos

 ## Notes

 You might need to add this to you ssh client config (`~/.ssh/config`) if the bootstrap fails for centos: